starbuck10/JCoffie/_projects/2022-05-02-small-island-nation.md

 ---

-## Developing Clues in the Escape Room
+## Developing Clues for the Escape Room

 Physical and digital clues were quite difficult to make hard enough to entertain but easy enough to solve in the time limit and also teach a lesson.
 Here is a breakout of the clues we decided to use in the final game: